w3c/webrtc-rtptransport/explainer-use-case-2.md

   attribute EventHandler onrtpacksreceived;  // RtpAcks attribute unsigned long customMaxBandwidth;

+  // Means "continue to encode and packetize packets, but don't send them.
+  // Instead give them to me via onpacketizedrtpavailable/readPacketizedRtp
+  // and I will send them."
-  attribute bool customPacer;
+  // TODO: Think of a better name, or perhaps do this per-RtpSendStream. attribute bool customPacer;
-  attribute EventHandler onpacketizedrtpfavailable;  // No payload.
+  attribute EventHandler onpacketizedrtpavailable;  // No payload.
 Call readPacketizedRtp sequence<RtpPacket> readPacketizedRtp(maxNumberOfPackets);
 }